CommodoreOS/PCUAE/README.md

 # Original Name - On 14 April 2020 - **Project Carousel USB** - On the 9th October 2020, renamed to - **Project Carousel USB Anniversary Edition** on THEC64 Mini NTSC 2 year Anniversary.

+If you are having a problem with PCUAE running properly then use this version, its only for THEC64 Models so not for THEA500, it was made before it... https://github.com/CommodoreOS/PCUAE/releases/tag/v1.8.5bf10
+I hope if everything goes to plan, that the next version will be relased in the next 2 days.

-PCUAE Sites have now been closed down, sorry about this but its the best way forward.
+PCUAE Sites have now been closed down, sorry about this but its the best way forward, PCUAE does not really need a wabsite, it creates more work so have to keep it uptodate and that so then have to work on thats and PCUAE too so do not have anytime for it, only time I have is used working on PCUAE.

 Any info or you want to discuss PCUAE go to THEC64 Community Forum - https://thec64community.online